rodincode/jekyll-theme-leaf/contact.md

 layout: page
 ---

-You can always contact for any help | [Github](https://github.com/rodincode).
+You can always contact for any help [Github](https://github.com/rodincode).

-If you need help, ask questions on [Jekyll Talk](https://talk.jekyllrb.com/).
+If you need help, ask questions on [Google Groups](https://groups.google.com/u/2/g/rodincode).

 (Change this by editing `contact.md` file)